awoie/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 If the Authorization Request Object is signed, the Wallet MUST authenticate the Request Object against the `client_id` contained in the Request Object.

-If the Authorization Request is signed, the `jwks` parameter in the `client_metadata` parameter MUST NOT be used to verify the signature of the Request Object.
+If the Authorization Request is signed, any `jwks` parameter in the `client_metadata` parameter MUST NOT be used to verify the signature of the Request Object.

 TODO: include some text that `client_metadata` parameter does not take precedence over client metadata provided by other mechanisms that are more trusted (except for ephemeral encryption keys), e.g., DCR, OpenID Federation